gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     nsteps = 20000
     dt = 0.001

-Here, the molecular dynamics (md) integrator is used, this is a leap-frog algorithm integrating Newton equations of motion.
-A number of 20000 steps with a timestep *dt* equal of :math:`0.001 ~ \text{ps}` will be performed.
+Here, the molecular dynamics (md) integrator is used, which is a leap-frog algorithm integrating Newton equations of motion.
+A number of 20000 steps with a timestep ``dt`` equal of :math:`0.001 ~ \text{ps}` will be performed.

-Let us also ask GROMACS to print the trajectory in a compressed *xtc* file every 1000 steps, or every 1 ps, by adding the following line to *nvt.mdp*:
+Let us also ask GROMACS to print the trajectory in a compressed **.xtc** file every 1000 steps, or every 1 ps, by adding the following line to **nvt.mdp**:

 ..  code-block:: bw

     nstxout-compressed = 1000

-Let us also control the temperature throughout the simulation using the v-rescale thermostat, which is the Berendsen thermostat with an additional stochastic term :cite:`bussi2007canonical`.
+Let us also control the temperature throughout the simulation using the so-called ``v-rescale`` thermostat, which is a Berendsen thermostat with an additional stochastic term :cite:`bussi2007canonical`:

 ..  code-block:: bw